 Ingredient shot for Molokhia with frozen molokhia, coriander in a small bowl, garlic cloves in a small bowl, olive oil, peppercorns cardamom pods, cinnamon, salt, pepper and bay leaves in a small white plate. a whole chicken on a white plate, quartered onions in a white bowl on a wooden backdrop

-• Either a whole chicken that you cut into quarters, or 4 full chicken legs.
-I recommend using bone-in chicken for extra flavourful broth, but you can also use pieces of chicken breast if that is all you have on hand
+For the chicken broth, either use a whole chicken that you cut into quarters, or 4 full chicken legs.
+I recommend using bone-in chicken for extra flavourful broth.

 If you already have homemade chicken broth, you can skip making the broth from scratch.
-I do recommend homemade broth as opposed to store bought as it will defeinitely have much more flavor.
+I do recommend homemade broth as opposed to store bought since the broth is the main flavour base.

 Start with making the broth by heating up the olive oil in a large pot and toasting the whole spices for a few minutes.
 Next, sear the chicken for a few minutes on all sides until lightly golden.
 Next, add in the water and the onion and allow it all to get to a rolling boil.